Split Conformal Prediction under Data Contamination: Split Conformal Prediction under Data Contamination

 \subsection{Robustness}

 Next we compare the expected size of prediction sets constructed using a clean calibration set drawn from $F_1$, and a corrupted sample drawn from the mixture.
-Here we exploit that $\tilde{q}$ is a random quantile which can be analysed using tools from order statistics.
-Suppose that $S_1, \dots, S_n$ are i.i.d.\,absolutely continuous random variables with distribution function $F$ and density $f$.
-Let $S_{(i)}$ be the $i^{th}$ order statistic of this sample.
-Then, using \cite{fcios}, p.108,
+Here we exploit that $\tilde{q}$ is a random quantile {that can be analyzed} using tools from order statistics.
+Suppose that $S_1, \ldots, S_n$ are i.i.d.\,{absolutely-continuous} random variables with distribution function $F$ and density $f$.
+Let $S_{(i)}$ be the $i^{\text{th}}$ order statistic of this sample.
+Then, {see \cite[p.~108]{fcios}},